realworldhaskell/book/README.md

 The Haskell ecosystem has come a long way since this book was published, and moreover, the march of our beloved Haskellers towards programming-language-nirvana is relentless.
-This book shall join the party!
+All are welcome to help this book join the party!